HankLi0130/HankLi0130.github.io/content/posts/2020/sep/10/support_multiple_firebase_projects_in_your_android_app.md

 ![create firebase step 1](/images/2020/sep/10/create_firebase_step_1.png)

 - Move to Firebase Console, create projects and add Firebase to your Android app.
-**Note** Here the Android package name must be typed in `applicationId + applicationIdSuffix`, otherwise it won't work.
+**Note** Here the Android package name must be typed like `applicationId + applicationIdSuffix`, otherwise it won't work.
 Here I typed `dev.hankli.iamstar.dev` for my development variant.

 ![create firebase step 2](/images/2020/sep/10/create_firebase_step_2.png)

-- Download `google-services.json` file, create specific folder and move the file to your project.
+- Download `google-services.json` file from Firebase console and then back to Android Studio to create specific folder and move the file to your project.

 ![create firebase step 3](/images/2020/sep/10/create_firebase_step_3.png)

-- And the same steps with the release one.
+- Right now, you're finished the development one, next do the same steps with the release one.

 ### Step 4: Switch the variants

 Congratulations!
-You're done all the settings, just switch your variants at `Build Variants` window.
+You're done all the settings, just switch your variants at `Build Variants` window, which is on left-bottom side of Android Studio.

 ![switch variants](/images/2020/sep/10/switch_variants.png)